 Leah is currently a member of the Maryland Association for Justice (MAJ), the American Association for Justice (AAJ), the American Bar Association (ABA), and the Maryland State Bar Association (MSBA).
 She has served as an editor of the MAJ’s Trial Reporter magazine, is a member of the MAJ’s Legislative Leaders Circle, and she has served on the AAJ’s Law Schools Committee.

 Leah is also currently an active member of the Nursing Home Section of MAJ and of the Nursing Home Litigation Section of AAJ.
 She has presented at various legal conferences, has been named as a Super Lawyer, and has been named by The National Trial Lawyers both as a Top 40 Under 40 Trial Lawyer and as a Top 100 Trial Lawyer.

-Prior to practicing law, Leah served as a History and Government teacher in both the Washington, D.C. and the Baltimore City public school systems.
-She has also served on the boards of various community associations in both Washington, D.C. and in Baltimore.
+Prior to practicing law, Leah served as a History and Government teacher in both the Washington, D.C., and the Baltimore City public school systems.
+She has also served on the boards of various community associations in both Washington, D.C., and Baltimore.